MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-quantum-include-qsharp.md

     :::image type="content" source="../media/histogram-vscode-random-bit-tab.png" alt-text="Screenshot the Q# histogram window in Visual Studio Code showing how to display settings.":::

-1. Click on a bar to display the **percentage** of the total shots.
+1. Click on a bar to display the **percentage** of that outcome.
 In this case there are two possible outcomes, 0 and 1, and the percentage of each outcome is close to 50%.

     :::image type="content" source="../media/histogram-vscode-random-bit.png" alt-text="Screenshot the Q# histogram window in Visual Studio Code.":::